Neural Moving Horizon Estimation for Robust Flight Control: Experiments

 \section{Experiments}

-In this section, we validate the effectiveness of NeuroMHE in robust flight control through both numerical and physical experiments on quadrotors.
-In particular, we will show the following features of NeuroMHE.
-First, it enjoys computationally efficient training and significantly improve the force estimation performance as compared to a state-of-the-art estimator (See \ref{subsec:expA}).
-Second, a stable NeuroMHE with a fast dynamic response can be trained directly from the trajectory tracking error using Algorithm~\ref{alg: online} (See \ref{subsec:expB}).
-Third, NeuroMHE shows better estimation and robust control performance than a fixed-weighting MHE when the noise covariances are dynamic (See \ref{subsec:expB}).
-Finally, NeuroMHE effectively robustifies a flight controller against challenging external disturbances on a real quadrotor, including sudden payload change and resisting the downwash effect (See \ref{subsec:expC}).
+We validate the effectiveness of NeuroMHE in robust flight control through both numerical and physical experiments on quadrotors.
+In particular, we will show the following advantages of NeuroMHE.
+First, it enjoys computationally efficient training and significantly improves the force estimation performance over a state-of-the-art estimator (See \ref{subsec:expA}).
+Second, a stable NeuroMHE with a fast dynamic response can be trained directly from the trajectory tracking error using Algorithm~\ref{alg: online} (See \ref{subsubsection:training setup}).
+Third, NeuroMHE exhibits superior estimation and robust control performance than a fixed-weighting MHE and a state-of-the-art adaptive controller for handling dynamic noise covariances (See \ref{subsubsection: evaluation unseen trajectory}).
+Finally, NeuroMHE is efficiently transferable to different challenging flight scenarios on a real quadrotor without extra parameter tuning, including counteracting state-dependent cable forces and flying under the downwash flow (See \ref{subsec:expC}).

-In our experiments, we design the neural network to take the quadrotor state ${{\bm x}^q}$ as input, which we assume is available through onboard sensors or motion capture systems.
-Hence, we set the measurement of the augmented system (\ref{eq:robotic model}) to be ${\bm y} = {{\bm x}^q} + {\bm \nu} $.
+In our experiments, we design the neural network to take the current partial or full quadrotor state ${{\bm x}^q_t}$ as input, which we assume is available through onboard sensors or motion capture systems.
+Correspondingly, we set the measurement of the augmented system (\ref{eq:robotic model}) to be ${\bm y_t} = {{\bm x}^q_t} + {\bm \nu} $.
 A multi-layer perceptron (MLP) network is adopted, and its architecture is depicted in Fig.~\ref{fig:neural network structure}.

-The MLP has two hidden layers with rectified linear unit (ReLU) $\phi\left( x \right) = \max \left( {x,0} \right)$ as the activation function.
-In general, neural networks with ReLU converge faster in training than those with saturating nonlinear functions such as $\tanh \left( \cdot \right)$~\cite{krizhevsky2012imagenet} and demonstrate superior function approximation ability.
-The adopted MLP can be expressed mathematically as
+The MLP has two hidden layers with the rectified linear unit (ReLU) $\phi\left( x \right) = \max \left( {x,0} \right)$ as the activation function.
+The linear layer undergoes spectral normalization, which involves rescaling the weight matrix with its spectral norm.
+This technique constrains the Lipschitz constant of the layer, thereby enhancing the network's robustness and generalizability~\cite{bartlett2017spectrally}.
+The adopted MLP is therefore expressed mathematically as